Darian461/GVSU-CIS350-TheCodingGuys3/README.md

 ## Functional Requirements
 <b>R1</b>: The user shall be presented with a landing page leading to a login prompt upon launching the application. <br>
 <b>R2</b>: When the user clicks on the "Sign up" button, the user shall be routed to a registration page. <br>
+<b>R3</b>: An account shall be created with a "Username", "Email", and "Password". <br>
-<b>R3</b>: When the user clicks on the "Log in" button, the user shall be routed to the login page. <br>
+<b>R4</b>: When the user clicks on the "Log in" button, the user shall be routed to the login page. <br>
-<b>R4</b>: Upon an unsuccessful login, the user shall receive an "Alert" pop-up informing the user of "Invalid credentials". </br>
+<b>R5</b>: Upon an unsuccessful login, the user shall receive an "Alert" pop-up informing the user of "Invalid credentials". </br>
-<b>R5</b>: Upon a successful account creation, the user shall receive an "Alert" pop-up informing the user, "Account created successfully.
+<b>R6</b>: Upon a successful account creation, the user shall receive an "Alert" pop-up informing the user, "Account created successfully.
 Please log in." </br>
-<b>R6</b>: Upon a successful login, the user shall be navigated to the "Home" page of the application. </br>
+<b>R7</b>: Upon a successful login, the user shall be navigated to the "Home" page of the application. </br>
-<b>R7</b>: The user shall be navigated to the "Stats" page upon clicking the "Stats" button within the bottom navigation bar. </br>
+<b>R8</b>: The user shall be navigated to the "Stats" page upon clicking the "Stats" button within the bottom navigation bar. </br>
-<b>R8</b>: The user shall be navigated to the "Search Food" home page upon clicking the "+" button within the bottom navigation bar. </br>
+<b>R9</b>: The user shall be navigated to the "Search Food" home page upon clicking the "+" button within the bottom navigation bar. </br>
-<b>R9</b>: The user shall be navigated to the "History" page upon clicking the "History" button within the bottom navigation bar. </br>
+<b>R10</b>: The user shall be navigated to the "History" page upon clicking the "History" button within the bottom navigation bar. </br>
-<b>R10</b>: The user shall be navigated to the "Settings" page upon clicking the "Settings" button within the bottom navigation bar. </br>
+<b>R11</b>: The user shall be navigated to the "Settings" page upon clicking the "Settings" button within the bottom navigation bar. </br>
-<b>R11</b>: In the "Search Food" home page, when the user types in a valid food within the USDA Food Database, results of the food shall populate the table below the search field. </br>
+<b>R12</b>: In the "Search Food" home page, when the user types in a valid food within the USDA Food Database, results of the food shall populate the table below the search field. </br>
-<b>R12</b>: In the "Search Food" home page, when the user types in an invalid food within the USDA Food Database, "No results found" will be populated within the table below the search field. </br>
+<b>R13</b>: In the "Search Food" home page, when the user types in an invalid food within the USDA Food Database, "No results found" will be populated within the table below the search field. </br>
-<b>R13</b>: In the "Search Food" home page, all food entries populated within the table shall be clickable by the user. </br>
+<b>R14</b>: In the "Search Food" home page, all food entries populated within the table shall be clickable by the user. </br>
-<b>R14</b>: In the "Search Food" home page, when the user clicks on a food entry within the table, on successful load of a food entry, a pop-up of nutrition facts shall populate. </br>
+<b>R15</b>: In the "Search Food" home page, when the user clicks on a food entry within the table, on successful load of a food entry, a pop-up of nutrition facts shall populate. </br>
-<b>R15</b>: In the "Search Food" home page, when the user clicks on a food entry within the table, on unsuccessful load of a food entry, a pop-up notifying the user, "Failed to load nutrition information" will be displayed. </br>
+<b>R16</b>: In the "Search Food" home page, when the user clicks on a food entry within the table, on unsuccessful load of a food entry, a pop-up notifying the user, "Failed to load nutrition information" will be displayed. </br>
-<b>R16</b>: In the "Search Food" home page, when the user clicks on a food entry within the table, on successful load of a food entry, if no nutrition facts are available, a pop-up notifying the user, "No nutrition information available" will be displayed. </br>
+<b>R17</b>: In the "Search Food" home page, when the user clicks on a food entry within the table, on successful load of a food entry, if no nutrition facts are available, a pop-up notifying the user, "No nutrition information available" will be displayed. </br>
-<b>R16</b>: On successful add of a food entry, the user shall be presented with a "Success" message and the food will be added to the user profile's database history. </br>
+<b>R18</b>: On successful add of a food entry, the user shall be presented with a "Success" message and the food will be added to the user profile's database history. </br>
-<b>R17</b>: On unsuccessful add of a food entry, the user shall be presented with an error message stating, "Failed to add food to log". </br>
+<b>R19</b>: On unsuccessful add of a food entry, the user shall be presented with an error message stating, "Failed to add food to log". </br>
-<b>R18</b>: On navigation to the "Search Food" home page, the user shall have the ability to click on the buttons for "Search Food" and "Create New Food" in the top navigation bar. </br>
+<b>R20</b>: On navigation to the "Search Food" home page, the user shall have the ability to click on the buttons for "Search Food" and "Create New Food" in the top navigation bar. </br>
-<b>R19</b>: In the "Create New Food" page, the user shall be presented with a template to create a new food. </br>
+<b>R21</b>: In the "Create New Food" page, the user shall be presented with a template to create a new food. </br>
-<b>R20</b>: In the "Create New Food" page, the user shall be able to enter the food name, energy (calories), total fat, trans fat, and other macro/micronutrients of the food. </br>
+<b>R22</b>: In the "Create New Food" page, the user shall be able to enter the food name, energy (calories), total fat, trans fat, and other macro/micronutrients of the food. </br>
-<b>R21</b>: In the "Create New Food" page, when the user clicks on the "Add to Food Log" button, on successful add, the user shall be presented with a "Success" message and the food will be added to the user's profile's database history. </br>
+<b>R23</b>: In the "Create New Food" page, when the user clicks on the "Add to Food Log" button, on successful add, the user shall be presented with a "Success" message and the food will be added to the user's profile's database history. </br>
-<b>R22</b>: In the "Create New Food" page, when the user clicks on the "Add to Food Log" button, on unsuccessful add, the user shall be presented with an error message stating, "Failed to add food to log.
+<b>R24</b>: In the "Create New Food" page, when the user clicks on the "Add to Food Log" button, on unsuccessful add, the user shall be presented with an error message stating, "Failed to add food to log.
 Please try again." </br>
-<b>R23</b>: In the "Stats" page, the user shall be presented with a daily visual breakdown of Fats, Protein, and Carbs. </br>
+<b>R25</b>: In the "Stats" page, the user shall be presented with a daily visual breakdown of Fats, Protein, and Carbs. </br>
-<b>R24</b>: In the "Stats" page, the user shall be presented with a daily nutrient breakdown of Calories, Fat, Tr.
+<b>R26</b>: In the "Stats" page, the user shall be presented with a daily nutrient breakdown of Calories, Fat, Tr.
 Fat, Sat.
 Fat, Carbs, and other macro/micronutrients </br>
-<b>R25</b>: In the "History" page, the user shall be presented with the "Weight Progress" chart. </br>
+<b>R27</b>: In the "History" page, the user shall be presented with the "Weight Progress" chart. </br>
-<b>R26</b>: In the "History" page, the user shall be presented with the "Starting", "Current", and "Goal" weights table. </br>
+<b>R28</b>: In the "History" page, the user shall be presented with the "Starting", "Current", and "Goal" weights table. </br>
-<b>R27</b>: In the "History" page, the user shall be able to log a new weight upon clicking the "+ Log New Weight" button </br>
+<b>R29</b>: In the "History" page, the user shall be able to log a new weight upon clicking the "+ Log New Weight" button </br>
-<b>R28</b>: In the "History" page, upon clicking the "Calories" tab, the user shall be presented with the "Calories History" chart. </br>
+<b>R30</b>: In the "History" page, upon clicking the "Calories" tab, the user shall be presented with the "Calories History" chart. </br>
-<b>R29</b>: In the "History" page, upon clicking the "Calories" tab, the user shall be presented with the "Daily Goal", "Average", "Lowest Day", and "Highest Day" calorie table. </br>
+<b>R31</b>: In the "History" page, upon clicking the "Calories" tab, the user shall be presented with the "Daily Goal", "Average", "Lowest Day", and "Highest Day" calorie table. </br>
-<b>R30</b>: In the "Settings" page, upon clicking the "Sign Out" button, the user shall be logged out of the account and navigated to the Login page. </br>
+<b>R32</b>: In the "Settings" page, upon clicking the "Sign Out" button, the user shall be logged out of the account and navigated to the Login page. </br>

 ## Non-Functional Requirements
 <b>NR1</b>: All user login information shall be encrypted in the PostgreSQL database. <br>